-New Car showrooms can be lavish enterprises, with double-height glazing, blazing lights and costly stone floors.
-And that’s before you even get into the realms of internet cafes and branded clothing.
+It's little wonder new car showrooms can be lavish enterprises, with double-height glazing, blazing lights and costly stone floors.
+And that’s before you even get into the realms of internet cafes and branded clothing!

-In an increasingly segmented market, an outlet needs to cater for a range of clients and their needs.
+In an increasingly segmented market, your dealership needs to cater for a range of clients and their needs.
+Here's how.

-Dealers know that just as important as how the dealership looks, is how the dealership WORKS!
+Dealers know that just as important as how the dealership looks, is how the dealership works.
+Ask yourself:

 - How do my customers and staff use my dealership for day-to-day activities?